run-ai/docs/docs/admin/researcher-setup/templates.md

 The container created will have an environment variable called `MYUSER` with the value of the Linux `$USER` variable as defined in the running host machine.

 !!!
 Note
-    Shell variables are only active with the Run:AI Command-line interface.
+    Shell variables are only active with the Run:ai Command-line interface.
 They are not available via the Researcher user interface.

 ### Using Secrets in Templates